flaviut/flaviut.github.io/_posts/2020-08-22-notes-getting-started-nrf52-thread.md

 title: "Getting started with the nRF52 & Thread"
 ---

-Some personal notes for working with nRF52 hardware.
-The official documentation is oddly written and expects both too much and too little prior knowlage from the reader.
+These are some personal notes for working with nRF52 hardware.
+The official documentation is oddly written and expects both too much and too little prior knowledge from the reader.

 ## Running the Thread CLI

+Thread has a CLI that allows you to manage your Thread network.
+It's a good place to start since it's easy to verify that everything is working right.

 ### Required downloads